Installation

 - vaultcode_db

-In simulator mode, set SPRING_PROFILES_ACTIVE=simulator
+In simulator mode, set SPRING_PROFILES_ACTIVE=simulator.

 Application config

-file and fill it out with your custom values.
+Copy the relevant application-vault-code-xyz.yml file and fill it out with your custom values.

-Below is an example of the application-local.yml
+Below is an example of the application-vault-code-local.yml.

 See the files shipped in the ZIP file for the full reference, in particular see the inline comments.